analuizaalvesm/analuizaalvesm/README.md

 I'm Ana Luiza, a software developer focused on web and mobile applications.
 With over 3 years of experience in the tech industry, I have worked on projects developing projects using React/Next.js, React Native, Kotlin, and other front-end technologies.

-- 📍 Minas Gerais, Brazil
+- 📍 Living in Minas Gerais, Brazil
 - 💼 Mobile developer at <a href="https://inter.co/">Inter</a>
 - 🎓 Software Engineering undergraduate
 - 📚 Currently focusing my studies in <b>Kotlin</b> and <b>Java</b> w/ Spring Framework